papandreou/swirl/README.md

 Additionally, these switches are supported and/or work differently from regular `curl`:

 * `--html`: Render the output in HTML format.
-My primary use case for this is getting colored output into my clip board like this: `swirl --html -v <url> | xclipboard -i -selection clipboard -t text/html`
+My primary use case for this is getting colored output into my clipboard like this: `swirl --html -v <url> | xclipboard -i -selection clipboard -t text/html`
+* `--plugin <path>`: Install the given Unexpected plugin
 * `-v`: Dump the entire request and response, even if the expectations aren't met.
-"In spirit" this is the same as `curl -v`, but the format is quite different.
+"In spirit" this is the same as `curl -v`, but the format is quite different

 ![Diff example](screenshot.png)